 - Apply principles of aseptic technique and infection control

 - Prepare and assist with examinations, procedures and treatments

 - Perform or assist with diagnostic tests, including performing an EKG

 - Coordinate patient care information with other health care providers

 Medical Assistant Education & Certification Requirements in NY

 Most Medical Assistants don’t need formal education to apply for the position.
-New York Medical Assistants are required to have a postsecondary education certificate, but they don’t necessarily need to be formally trained in Medical Assistantship as they can get on-the-job training.
+New York Medical Assistants are required to have a postsecondary education certificate, but they don’t necessarily need to be formally trained in becoming a Medical Assistant as they can get on-the-job training.